-- Earning an overall A on coursework prior to the Final Exam and having perfect attendance throughout the term will make the Final Exam optional. - Missing 7 or more classes during the semester that are unexcused will result in an automatic F for the course.
+Important Note: Missing 3 or more classes during the semester that are unexcused will result in an automatic F for the course.

 Assignment Descriptions

 Attendance/Participation:

 Attendance and active participation in all class sessions is required.
 Attending class but not actively participating results in a score of 50% for that class session.
 Attending class and actively participating results in a score of 100% for that class session.